 Canadian provinces may only levy direct taxation, and do so most commonly in the form of income taxes imposed on persons.
-Under the Canada Pension Plan and the Employment Insurance Act (Canada), individuals who work in Canada as employees are also required to make periodic pension and employment insurance contributions.
-Under the Act, these, along with federal and provincial income taxes, must be withheld and remitted by employers in the form of payroll deductions.
+Under the Canada Pension Plan (Canada) and the Employment Insurance Act (Canada), individuals who work in Canada as employees are also required to make periodic pension and employment insurance contributions.
+These, along with federal and provincial income taxes, must be withheld and remitted by employers in the form of payroll deductions.